 To be ready for male breast reduction surgery, you need to be at a stable weight you plan to maintain.
 Gynecomastia during puberty can sometimes resolve on its own, so young teens may not be eligible for the surgery.
 Finally, it’s important to be in good health for surgery before undergoing any gynecomastia treatment (despite being minimally invasive, even VASER liposuction is a surgical procedure).
 Good candidates are non-smokers (or willing to abstain 2 weeks before and after surgery), in overall good health, and have a BMI below about 30.
 We will discuss your medical history with you to screen you for any risk factors.

-Schedule your gynecomastia consultation with Dr. Gregory Buford in Denver
+Schedule your gynecomastia consultation with Gregory A. Buford, MD, FACS, PCEO in Denver

 Gynecomastia may not affect your health, but it can greatly impact your confidence.
 My patients consistently report feeling relieved that they finally had the procedure and only regret not having come in sooner for this easy, effective treatment.
 As a board certified plastic surgeon with many years of experience, I am here to help you achieve the look you want with the least time-consuming solution possible.
 To learn about your options for treating excess male breast tissue, I invite you to schedule a consultation by calling my office at 303.747.6719 or contacting us online.